gdsc-uba/blog-posts/README.md

   }
 ```
 ## For multiple blog posts.
-Use this format if your want to submit a multiple blog posts
+Use this format if your want to submit a multiple blog posts.
+[Example](https://github.com/Developer-Student-Clubs-UBa/blog-posts/blob/main/example-multiple.json)
 ```json
 {
   "posts": [